01101010110/Pumpkin-Pete-Quests/Quests.md

 **Outcomes**:<br>
 ✅ Correct!
 Raven is secretly the Blacksmith’s daughter.
 You earn 100 Coins 🪙 and 5 Gems 💎. (⚒️ The Blacksmith)<br>
 ❌ Spooky, but incorrect!
 You receive 5 Love Charms 💘. (🧝 A Moonseeker)<br>
 ❌ Wrong guess!
-It’s not the Queen. (👸 Queen Victoria)
+It’s not the Queen.
+5 Love Charms 💘. (👸 Queen Victoria)
 <br><br>
 **Screenshots**:<br>
 <img